-Main Event
+- Main Event

-- January 13th at 9:00am - Nicholas Atkeson: How do you make money in a world where the financial experts are almost always wrong?
+- January

-Group
+- Financial Planning Group

-Debra Stikes: Second Wednesday of each month at 6:30pm from September to June
+- Debra Stikes: Second Wednesday of each month at 6:30pm from September to May.
+June will be first Wednesday of June.

-Investing Discussion Group
+- Investing Discussion Group

-Lynn Gillette: Fourth Monday of each month at 6:30pm except Dec.
+- Lynn Gillette: Fourth Monday of each month at 6:30pm except Dec.

-Computerized Investing Group
+- Computerized Investing Group

-Bill Paseman, Don Mauer: First Thursday of each month at 6:30pm
+- Bill Paseman, Don Mauer: First Thursday of each month at 6:30pm